 Where are you located?

 I have two locations.
-Monday and Saturday at Prince of Peace/New City Church, 2400 S Colorado Blvd.
+Monday, Tuesday and Saturday at Prince of Peace Lutheran Church, 2400 S Colorado Blvd.
 Sunday, Wednesday, Friday at my home near Hampden and Chambers in SE Aurora.

 How long are lessons?